wtsi-hgi/yascp/output.md

 ## citeseq

+- **[DSB]**
-- **[DSB] is there only one folder in citeseq?
-DSB has folders for each pool contains DSB background removed protein counts if citeseq is in quantification matrix
+  DSB has folders for each pool which contain DSB background and removed protein counts if citeseq is in the quantification matrix

 <details>
 <summary>Click to view detailed folder structure</summary>